-Where is the O’Brien Center for Student Success located?
+Where is the O’Brien Center for Career Development located?

 When should students get started with career planning?

 All students should begin to visit our office their very first semester on campus.
 This will allow them to make a connection and learn about the office’s resources.
-Please review the Four Year College Career Guide as a reference when you are talking to your student about their career plans.
+Please review the eMpower Career and Professional Development Plan as a reference when you are talking to your student about their career plans.

 My student is not sure what to major in or what s/he can do with the major.